laurenlatham97/lab-02-plastic-waste/lab-02.md

 plastic_waste <- read_csv("data/plastic-waste.csv")
 ```

+### Exercise 1 - distribution of plastic waste faceted by continent

 Below is a histogram of the distribution of plastic waste per capita
 faceted by continent.
 The histogram reveals that North America contains
 the countries that have the most plastic waste per capita.
+Additionally,
+the distribution seems to be positively skewed for most continents.

 ``` r
 ggplot(plastic_waste, aes(x=plastic_waste_per_cap,))+geom_histogram(bins=30)+facet_wrap(~continent)